sampsyo/cs6120/content/blog/2020-11-11-self/index.md

 Segregation, sentinels, and marks improve from the heap scanning speed of the fastest Smalltalk implementation by a factor of two.

-### Object Formats

-32-bit words in the slot contents can be one of three things: 30-bit integers, 30-bit floats, or 32-bit addresses.
-The two least significant bits encode which type of data the word represents.
-As far as the memory address is concerned, this type of encoding is an example of a [tagged pointer][taggedptr].
-The last two bits are also used to differentiate the "mark" words described in the previous section, although these words are never placed inside slots.

-This section of the paper goes on to show how objects and maps are layed out in memory.
-I don't think there's anything too interesting or clever about this, but the kicker is that at the end the authors can demonstrate concretely that by using maps, their Self implementation is as space efficient as Smalltalk.

-## The Parser
+## Compiler Optimizations

-Self uses a JIT, and therefore Self code is compiled into bytecode.
+Self uses a JIT, and therefore Self code is first translated into bytecode.
 Method objects store the bytecode as data using a byte array and an object array.
 Self uses a very simple stack-based bytecode representation with only eight opcodes (four of them being used to originate or delegate messages).
 In contrast, Smalltalk-80 has a much more eleborate bytecode representation.

-## The Compiler

-Like the state-of-the-art Smalltalk implementation of the day, the Self implementation uses *dynamic translation* (again, JIT), and *inline caching* of message results.

 A fundamental limitation of languages with dynamic typing or with run-time polymorphism is that the type of a given object is not always knowable statically.
 In Smalltalk, the compiler generally only knows the types of primitives.
 Self has the same issue, compounded by the fact that variables are only accessible through message passing, which further obfuscates the compiler's view.
 In addition, Self cannot use Smalltalk optimizations which operate on classes.
 Nonetheless, the novel techniques described in this section make Self twice as efficient as the state-of-the-art Smalltalk implementation, or about five times slower than optimized C. I will point out that later implementations of Self acheived speeds only twice as slow as optimized C!

 ### Customized Compilation

 To illustrate this optimization, the authors have us consider a `min` method which calls a `less-than` method.
 Both the `min` and `less-than` methods are potentially called from many types of objects.
 A traditional Smalltalk JIT compiler would translate `min` into machine code when it's called on an integer, and reuse the compiled method when called on a floating point.
-This means `min` needs to be compiled in a type-agnostic way, which prevents Message Inlining (which we'll see shortly) of `less-than`.

-However, with customized compilation, an integer-specific version of `min` is compiled when it's called on an integer, and a float-specific version is compiled when it's called on a float.
-This allows the `less-than` message-passing to be inlined...
+Self on the other hand compiles a second, float-specific, method when `min` is called on the floating point object.
+Since the type of the receiver object is now known at compile time, some of the following optimizations are directly enabled.

 ### Message Inlining

+Like the state-of-the-art Smalltalk implementation of the day, Self uses *inline caching* of message results.
+However, Message Inlining takes this further.

 Remember, the idea of message passing is that the receiver searches itself and its parents for the required slot name, and does something depending on the type of the slot (e.g., executing it if the slot is a method or returning it if the slot is a data field).
-However, if the type of the receiver is known at compile time (remember what "compile time" means for a JIT), and the message is also known at compile time, the compiler can search for the relevant slot itself so that this dynamic dispatch doesn't have to occur at run time.
+However, if the type of the receiver is known at compile time (thanks to Customized Compilation), the compiler can search for the relevant slot itself so that this dynamic dispatch doesn't have to occur at run time.
+In the example above, Customized Compilation of `min` allows `less-than` to be Message-Inlined.
+In terms of eliminating the overhead of dynamic typing, I think Message Inlining is the most important idea in this paper.

 ### Primitive Inlining